 According to the Material Guidelines, the proper name for loading animations is 'Progress Indicators.'

-You get 2 distinct categories of progress indicators; indeterminate and determinate.
+You get two distinct categories of progress indicators; indeterminate and determinate.

 Indeterminate - means that there is an unspecified wait time.
 So the animation loops round and round until whatever is loading has finished.